-- 1. Why does Scout cry after returning home from the jail? - 2.
-How does Jem's treatment of Scout, and his response to Atticus about Mr. Cunningham reflect his maturity? - 3.
-What is Scout remembering?
-At what other point in the novel does Atticus "stand in the middle of an empty street."? - 4.
-What does Atticus mean when he tell Scout "Mr. Cunningham along with the rest of us has blind spots"? - 5.
+- 2. How does Jem's treatment of Scout, and his response to Atticus about Mr. Cunningham reflect his maturity? - 3..
+What does Atticus mean when he tell Scout "Mr. Cunningham along with the rest of us has blind spots"? - 4.
 What lessons about human nature does Atticus want Scout and Jem to take away from the jail scene?